-(1) In all sleeping rooms and guest rooms

-(2) Outside of each separate dwelling unit sleeping area within 6.4 m (21 ft) of any door to a sleeping room, the distance measured along a path of travel

-(3) On every level of a dwelling unit, including basements

-(4) On every level of a residential board and care occupancy (small facility), including basements and excluding crawl spaces and unfinished attics
+- (1) In all sleeping rooms and guest rooms (2) Outside of each separate dwelling unit sleeping area within 6.4 m (21 ft) of any door to a sleeping room, the distance measured along a path of travel - (3) On every level of a dwelling unit, including basements - (4) On every level of a residential board and care occupancy (small facility), including basements and excluding crawl spaces and unfinished attics a door from the areas protected by the required smoke detectors.
+For this reason, it is recommended that the householder consider the use of additional smoke detectors for those areas for increased protection.
+The additional areas include the basement, bedrooms, dining room, furnace room, utility room, and hallways not protected by the required smoke detectors.
+The installation of smoke detectors in kitchens, attics (finished or unfinished), or garages is not normally recommended, as these locations occasionally experience conditions that can result in improper operation.

-(5) In the living area(s) of a guest suite

-(6) In the living area(s) of a residential board and care occupancy (small facility)
+(5) In the living area(s) of a guest suite (6) In the living area(s) of a residential board and care occupancy (small facility)